 For a bonus point, you can also refer to it as the ‘Chinese-built’ National Sports Stadium.

 Also, Dynamos Football Club have to be referred to as the ‘Harare giants’ every time, usually at least thrice in any report.

 Wanna talk about the Zambezi River?
 Well damn, it has to be mighty!
 Whatever the story is, whether it’s a tourism fluff piece, or a rare complaint about the treatment of riverside communities, you can NOT possibly describe our mighty river as anything but mighty!

 Eg. Mighty Zambezi

 I caught a bit of flak the other day, for calling the Victoria Falls “nothing more than a wall of falling water.”
-Anyone who has ever said “Zambia’s Victoria Falls” will testify that one simply does not fuck with Zimbabwe’s Wonder of the World, the Majestic Victoria Falls and come through unscathed.
+Anyone who has ever said “Zambia’s Victoria Falls” will testify that one simply does not feck with Zimbabwe’s Wonder of the World, the Majestic Victoria Falls and come through unscathed.